 Okay, go ahead.

-We are all endowed by our creator with certain inalienable rights.
+We are all endowed by our Creator with certain inalienable rights, among them life, liberty, pursuit of happiness.

-Declaration of independence, Michelle.
+Declaration of Independence, Michelle.

 The thing is, if the government doesn't stand for life, who will?

-It's not it's not intruding in your bedroom.
+It's not intruding in your bedroom.

-They stand for life when it's convenient for them.
+The government stands for life when it's convenient for them.

-I'm not saying that I'm for abortion.
+Michelle, I'm not saying that I'm trolling.

 Michelle, you are smarter than this.